cucumber, mint and lime agua fresca

 Pour through a fine mesh strainer into a pitcher until liquid has drained and only pulp remains in strainer.

-Discard pulp and stir agave into liquid in pitcher.
+Discard pulp and stir agave into liquid in a pitcher.
 Start with less, adding more if you like things a bit sweeter.
 Serve over plenty of ice, adding a splash of tequila if you are making cocktails.
-Can be made a day in advance, just cover pitcher with plastic and store in refrigerator.
+Can be made a day in advance, just cover pitcher with plastic and store in the refrigerator.

 2 Responses to “cucumber, mint and lime agua fresca”